The Wild West Lives On at Buffalo Bill Museum & Grave

 Nestled between the museum and the grave site in the Pahaska Restaurant and Gift Shop.
 Named after the Wyoming town near Yellowstone where Cody had a hunting cabin, the restaurant serves bison burger or chili and other western food.
 The enormous gift shop had more than enough items to leave our kids wishing they had saved more money for the trip.
 More Buffalo Bill memorabilia is showcased here, as well as a taxidermy bison.

 While the museum is a bit crowded, overall we enjoyed our time at the Buffalo Bill Museum and Grave, part of Denver Mountain Parks System.
 We learned a lot about Cody.
 Last year as part of a school project, our son researched and wrote about Cody, but he still learned a lot.

 The American Wild West would not be the same without the influence of Buffalo Bill’s Wild West Show.
 Some of the indelible lore is directly attributable to Cody.
 For example, he made the Pony Express a part of his show, and without that influence, the Pony Express might have been a forgotten piece of history.

 We enjoyed learning about Cody’s experiences with European royalty and with more “common” people.
 The museum does a good job of showing the important role Buffalo Bill had in making the Wild West such an storied part of American History.

 You can find out more about the museum here.

 If you are in the area, you might check out these other nearby attractions.

-Morrison Natural History Museum: Read about our visit to touch and excavate dinosaur bones here.
+Read about our visit to touch and excavate dinosaur bones at the Morrison Natural History Museum.

-Downtown Aquarium Denver: Read about our trip here.
+Read about our trip to Denver’s Downtown Aquarium.

 Disclaimer: Our family was given complimentary admission to the Buffalo Bill Museum and Gave, part of Denver Mountain Parks System for this post, but all views expressed are our honest opinions.
 Find out more here.